Fiama

-Fiama Di Wills is an Indian personal care brand that offers shampoos, conditioner, bathing bars and shower gels.
+Fiama is an Indian personal care brand that offers shampoos, conditioner, bathing bars and shower gels.
 It is owned by ITC Limited, an Indian conglomerate with a market capitalization of US$40 billion and a turnover of $8 billion.

 Launched on 15 September 2007, the brand was the second to roll out of ITC's personal care stable.

+History

+Fiama was introduced by ITC Limited as part of the company’s expansion into the personal care sector in the late 2000s.
+Following initial launches of shampoos and shower gels, the brand was extended to include bathing bars and other hair and body care products.
+In 2013, ITC expanded the brand’s products to include soaps under the Fiama name, marking the company’s entry into personal care categories.

+Men’s Grooming

+In 2011, ITC Limited announced an extension of the Fiama portfolio into men’s grooming products, introducing shower gels and bathing care products intended for male consumers.
+The range was initially rolled out in select metropolitan markets.